Domipowski/Toms-Electric/README.md

 # Tom's Electric Inc.

-Tom's Electric Inc. is a website for a local electrical services company.
-It includes a list of services, a contact form, and a gallery of completed projects.
+Tom's Electric Inc. is a website for Tom's Electric Inc. It includes a list of services, a contact form, and a gallery of completed projects.
 Users can easily find information and get in touch for quotes and consultations.

-# To Do:
-- Update reame v1.0
-- Update Line 3
-- Create Email and verify it matches with the site

 ## Developers